 The hot pool at Hveravellir on the F35 Kjölur road.

 Sunrise at Hveravellir.

 So would we go back again?
-We don’t have any plans to but… in the predawn light of the morning we left last September, with the aurora dancing in the sky overhead, I did wonder… perhaps, maybe, it would be nice to camp under the northern lights at least once more in my life… so who knows.
+We don’t have any plans to but… in the predawn light on the day we left last September, with the aurora dancing in the sky, I did wonder… perhaps, maybe, it would be nice to camp under the northern lights at least once more in my life… so who knows.